ArcElewyn/IT/Docker/learnings.md

 First we need to have Docker-compose on our system, to verifiy if so, run
 > docker compose version

-If it isn't installed, yet, run
+If it isn't installed yet, run
 > apt install docker-compose-plugin

 Then we can write our docker-compose.yml
-> touch docker-compose.yml
+> touch docker-compose.yml \
 vi docker-compose.yml

+To run our docker-compose, go in the directory where the .yml is and run
+> docker compose up